 How Many People Suffer from Migraines?

-The CDC keeps track of headache statistics.
+The CDC keeps track of headache statistics (March 27, 2020).
 The National Health Interview Survey revealed:

 “Recurrent headache disorders such as migraine are leading causes of suffering and disability at the national and global level.
 Unlike many other chronic diseases, the morbidity attributable to these disorders is largely concentrated in otherwise healthy young and middle‐aged people, particularly women.”

 Is Aimovig Worth $9,000 a year?

 In theory, insurance companies should pay for Aimovig.
 They may require patients to have tried other migraine medicines first.
 If the other treatments are not helpful, then Aimovig may be approved.